ymunemasa/data-tutorials/tutorials/hortonworks/how-to-process-data-with-apache-pig-hdp2.5/tutorial.md

 #### 3.5 Implement a Script to Name the Fields

 The next thing we want to do is name the fields.
-We will use a `FOREACH` statement to iterate through the batting data object.
+We will use a `FOREACH` statement to iterate through the raw_drivers data object.
 We can use `Pig  Helper` that is at the bottom of the composition area to provide us with a template.
 We will click on `Pig  Helper`, select Data processing functions and then click on the `FOREACH template`.
 We can then replace each element by hitting the tab key.

 ![foreach_name_fields](/assets/how-to-process-data-with-apache-pig-hdp2.5/foreach_name_fields.png)

-So the `FOREACH` statement will iterate through the batting data object and `GENERATE` pulls out selected fields and assigns them names.
+So the `FOREACH` statement will iterate through the raw_drivers data object and `GENERATE` pulls out selected fields and assigns them names.
 The new data object we are creating is then named `driver_details`.
 Our code will now be:

 ~~~
 drivers_details = FOREACH raw_drivers GENERATE $0 AS driverId, $1 AS name;